Which Mock Draft Simulators Have CPU-to-CPU Trades?

 How Each Simulator Handles CPU-to-CPU Trades

-Big Board Lab 32 distinct GMs ~3-5 per first round
+Big Board Lab 32 cognitive GMs ~3-5 per first round

 NFL Draft Buzz Not specified Variable